Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 	EASTL
 		Fixed compilation error on Linux with bitvector.
 		Fixed a compilation warning with an unreferenced variable in Strlcpy.
+		Fixed compilation error with char8_t when using C++20 standard.

 	premake-qt
 		Fixed unnecessarily adding links libs to StaticLib projects.